18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 ## LICENSE

 Our work, as employees of the federal government, is free for all.
 Any future contributions should be made under the same license.
 This includes individuals as well as vendors; all contributions, edits, etc. will become CC0/public domain upon offering.

-# How to update lessons

-TKTKTKTKTKTKTKTKTKTKTKTKTKTKTKTKTKTKTKTKTKTK

-If you want to add new content, do this.
-* Step 1
-* Step 2

-## How to incorporate SO feedback

-    TKTKTKTKTKTKTKTKTK

 # That's It.